inconshreveable/gonative/README.md

 they won't get rebuilt.
 It also copies some necessary auto-generated runtime source files for each platform (z\*\_) into the source directory to make it all work.

+### Example with gox:

+Here's an example of how to cross-compile a project:

+    $ go get github.com/mitchellh/gox
+    $ go get github.com/inconshreveable/gonative
+    $ cd /your/project
+    $ gonative
+    $ PATH=$PWD/go/bin/:$PATH gox

+This isn't the most optimal way of doing things though.
+You only ever need one gonative-built Go toolchain.
+And with the proper GOPATH set up, you don't need to be in your project's working directory.
+I use it mostly like this:

+#### One time only setup:

+    $ go get github.com/mitchellh/gox
+    $ go get github.com/inconshreveable/gonative
+    $ mkdir -p /usr/local/gonative
+    $ cd /usr/local/gonative
+    $ gonative

+#### Building a project:

+    $ PATH=/usr/local/gonative/go/bin/:$PATH gox github.com/your-name/application-name

 ### Open Issues

 - no checksum validation of downloaded packages